-Proud to be one of campus' largest and most distinguished societies, the University's Politics Society is the perfect addition to any Politics or International Relations degree.
-Not only do we boast regular socials - from Exonian Thursdays, to the occasional society dinner and drinks, we also throw a notorious Winter Ball and Spring Formal, are home to both intramural football and netball teams, distribute our very own student-run journal, and even host an MP or two from time to time.
+Proud to be one of campus' largest and most distinguished academic societies, the University's Politics Society is the perfect addition to any Politics or International Relations degree.
+Not only do we boast regular socials - from Exonian Thursdays, to the occasional society dinner and pub quizzes, we also throw a notorious Winter Ball and Spring Formal, are home to both intramural football and netball teams, distribute our very own student-run journal, and even host an MP or two from time to time.
+Now you can even take your PolSoc experience abroad- providing annual trips, including Amsterdam last year and Budapest in 2021!
 If you're studying Politics, International Relations, or any combination in between, joining the society gives you an unmissable opportunity to get to know your coursemates, and make some new pals outside of your 8:30 lectures and library all-nighters.
-Having spent the summer rebranding, we can't wait to relaunch in September 2019!
-We hope you'll join us.
+We hope you'll join us!

 Your 2020-21 Committee

 Welfare Officer: Zoe Olsen-Groome